VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 * **SeatCreated:** The bounded context publishes this event whenever a Business Customer defines a new seat type.
-* **SeatsAdded:** The bounded context publishes this event whenever a Business Customer increase the quota of a seat type.
+* **SeatsAdded:** The bounded context publishes this event whenever a Business Customer increases the quota of a seat type.

 The **ConferenceService** class in the Conference project publishes these events to the event bus.

-> **MarkusPersona:** At the moment there is no distributed transaction
+> **MarkusPersona:** At the moment, there is no distributed transaction
 > to wrap the database update and the message publishing.

 ## The Payments Bounded Context